-At home, opt for a reusable changing pad made of an antibacterial material that can be easily wiped down, or use old thin towels or muslins to cover a cloth changing pad.
+Try this: At home, opt for a reusable changing pad made of an antibacterial material that can be easily wiped down, or use old thin towels or muslins to cover a cloth changing pad.
 For diaper changes in public restrooms or the park, pack a portable changing pad that can be easily wiped or rinsed, or bring along an old towel.
 Dirty towels can go inside your wet bag.

 Disposable swim diapers are expensive and wasteful.

-Many parents are surprised to find out that no diaper, disposable or reusable, can contain pee in a swimming pool (sorry to ruin your image of the kids’ pool forever)—they’re just poop catchers.
+Try this: Many parents are surprised to find out that no diaper, disposable or reusable, can contain pee in a swimming pool (sorry to ruin your image of the kids’ pool forever)—they’re just poop catchers.
 With this newfound knowledge, it might be helpful to know that reusable swim diapers are a good way to go—they hold poop just as well as disposables and are easy to clean as they don’t have any additional liners.
 If you’ve got a couple, you can swap them out when “doody” calls and you’ll save money by not having to continually buy packs of throw away swim diapers.
 After your swim, discard any waste and toss the reusable swim diaper in the laundry.
 The ones with snaps on the sides are especially practical for wiggly babies and toddlers.

 Though balloons are a popular party favour, scientists at University College London and Cambridge University warn that helium itself is a finite resource—and balloons, even biodegradable ones, can be hazardous to animals and marine life, disrupt electrical power systems if they get tangled in electric wires and, being one-use items, take up space in landfills when they pop or lose air.
 Similarly, small plastic toys tucked into loot bags are short-lived and are typically produced in factories abroad with poor environmental and working conditions.

-There are plenty of colourful, fun ways to jazz up your child’s birthday party decor—long fabric ribbons that kids can run around with in rainbow shades can be reused for play time and time again.
+Try this: There are plenty of colourful, fun ways to jazz up your child’s birthday party decor—long fabric ribbons that kids can run around with in rainbow shades can be reused for play time and time again.
 If you’re having an outdoor party, kites or pinwheels (which you can make on your own from recycled or reused materials) can provide a lot of entertainment for young children.
 Instead of small plastic toys, get creative!
 Small flowerpots and seeds are a fun activity for kids to do at home.
 Why not pull together bags of home-baked goods, art supplies or a mix CD of your child’s favourite tunes for your guests to enjoy at home?
 Or just forgo the goody bags and make a charitable donation in honour of your child’s birthday to a local organization with meaning to you.